urbanjost/M_intrinsics/md3/COSD.md

   The return value is an approximation of the cosine of **x**.

-  The return value is in degrees and lies in the range
+  The return value lies in the range
 ```code
   -1 \<= cosd(x) \<= 1
 ```